aeerlapati/Learning-Algorithm/README.txt

 This is Recommendation system built in specific to student Examination Data.
-It is used to suggest questions to the PHP sever which generates questions to students who are logged into the System.
+It is used to suggest questions to the PHP sever which generates questions to students who are logged into the Application.